 Several unique Sitka Spruce are shown in photos below.
 Most are among the largest known in the state of Oregon.
-Because this species often germinates on top of old stumps, the trunks tend to be unusually broad, making measuring rather subjective when comparing one to another.
-They are all marvelous examples of the potential in the Pacific NW forests.
+Because this species often germinates on top of stumps, trunks tend to be broad, making measuring rather subjective for some people.
+I think it's rather easy if one just keeps things simple and measures 4.5 feet above grade where they are supposed to.

 To begin, a few photos of Cape Meares Spruce which in 2008 replaced Klootchy Creek Spruce for largest Sitka Spruce in Oregon.
 Click thumbnails pics to enlarge with captions.

 The Klootchy Creek Giant Spruce is shown below in 2004 while it was still alive.
-It looked even more impressive before the deck was built, hiding the huge buttresses.
+It looked even more impressive before the deck was built.
 Located about 6 miles east of Seaside, Oregon, along the Oregon Coast.

 The Klootchy Creek Spruce - Picea sitchensis - broke in a storm, December 2, 2007.
 It was 204 feet tall, 16.7 feet diameter dbh, and over 850 points on the National Champion list.